patlewig/genra-hybrid/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    │
-    ├── models             <- CSRML files describing to ChemoTyper how to process fingerprints │   └── mmc2.xml       <- AIMs fingerprints
-    │
     ├── notebooks          <- Jupyter notebooks containing all primary development code, including data analysis, data collection and preparation, and model building.
-    │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Sources used in this project │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Data sets on which analysis is based.
-    │   │
-    │   ├── models
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io